dwp/get-state-pension-date/README.md

 ```

 ### `isOverStatePensionAge()`
-Takes the same parameters as `getStatePensionDate()` but returns a `boolean` if the State Pension age date is today or in the past.
+Takes a date of birth and returns a `boolean`, returning `true` if the State Pension age date is today or in the past, `false` if it’s in the future.

 **For example:**